cdl-geneseo/geneseo-dictionary/T/Talking-Shit.md

 # Talking Shit

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Talking Shit

 Created by  Unknown User (mre4) on May 07, 2022

 (verb).
 Talking badly about someone behind their back.&quot;Did you hear Denise talking shit about Haley yesterday?&quot;Edmond, S-Z, 2022